-Automated waste coooe toon and bigger cans
+Anonymous Automated waste coooe toon and bigger cans

-The collection has only been getting worse and messier.
-Recently there has been more trash on the road after garbage days than in previous years
+Anonymous The collection has only been getting worse and messier.
+Recently there has waste and recycling programs.

-Would be lovely to see more business and multi family involvement in yard waste and recycling programs.
 Possibly the city could mandate that they must use these services.

-I think the cobbled together pile of containers looks messy.
-Surrey has 3 containers, they can be sized, 3 clear colors and an automated system.
+19/2020 06:34 PM been more trash on the road after garbage days than in previous years containers, they can be sized, 3 clear colors and an automated system.
 It is crazy that we pay for a separate garbage collection system when we could be buying their service for a much cheaper rate.
 I am sick of cleaning up all of the Paper and plastic that blows around the laneway because nothing is secured.

-Provision of garbage cans - similar to Surrey.
-Also, it would be helpful if all contents of the garbage and organics is actually removed.
+Anonymous Would be lovely to see more business and multi family involvement in yard contents of the garbage and organics is actually removed.
 Oftentimes, we are left cleaning out the bottom of the can - especially the organics.
 This defeats the purpose of separating waste.